infinilabs/crawler/README.md

 Mac/Linux: Run `make build` to build the Gopa

-Windows:  go with this wiki - [How to build GOPA on windows](https://github.com/infinitbyte/gopa/wiki/How-to-build-GOPA-on-windows)
+Windows:  Checkout this wiki page - [How to build GOPA on windows](https://github.com/infinitbyte/gopa/wiki/How-to-build-GOPA-on-windows)

 ## Download ##